DaveSeidman/write-in-frontend/README.md

 ### local dev:

-clone each repo, `npm i`, `npm start` in each, visit http://localhost:8080/
+Clone each repo, `npm i`, `npm start` in each, visit http://localhost:8080/

+To update the staging url, push or merge into the staging branch.

+To update the backend, just push to main